goki/goki.github.io/index.md

 * [GoPix](https://github.com/gopix) is a picture viewing and organizing app, under development but currently usable for basic tasks.
 Its primary advantage is in providing full keyboard-based usability, and a generic file-based framework, that avoids any kind of lock-in into complex databases.
 For example, it creates symbolic links to create folders of selected images from the full collection of files, and it takes full advantage of the `exif` metadata to update and organize picture files.
 Image files can be systematically renamed by their date taken to avoid having a 100's of files all named `Image-1.jpg`.

-* [Grid](https://github.com/goki/grid) is an interactive drawing program based on SVG vector-based format, natively supported by GoGi.
-The goal is basically an Inkscape that actually works well on the Mac (and the other supported platforms).
-Currently work in progress.
+* [Grid](https://github.com/goki/grid) is an interactive drawing program based on SVG vector-based format, like Inkscape.
+Inkscape has never worked very well on Mac, and is currently almost unusable due to extremely slow GUI rendering.
+Initial basic functionality is in place, with more complete features to be implemented gradually.

 * [Glide](https://github.com/gok/glide) will be a lightweight internet display engine (HTML renderer and web browser), using the GoGi scenegraph as the DOM.
 Because GoGi uses CSS natively and already supports HTML-based text formatting, basic functionality should be relatively easy.
 Only an idea and a name at this point.